dip-proto/fastly.js/TECHNICAL_DETAILS.md

 The implementation will be divided into phases to allow for incremental development and testing:

-1. **Phase 1: Basic VCL Parsing and Execution**
+1. **Phase 1: Basic VCL Parsing and Execution** ✅
-   - Parse simple VCL files
+   - Parse simple VCL files ✅
-   - Execute basic VCL subroutines
+   - Execute basic VCL subroutines ✅
-   - Support core VCL syntax
+   - Support core VCL syntax ✅

+   **Completed**: We have implemented a basic VCL parser that can parse the syntax in our filter.vcl file.
+The parser handles subroutines, if statements, return statements, set statements, unset statements, synthetic statements, and more.
+We've also implemented a basic compiler that can execute the parsed VCL code.

 2. **Phase 2: HTTP Integration**
    - Integrate with the HTTP proxy